Thief (film): Cast

+Background

 Thief marked the feature film debut of Michael Mann as director, screenwriter and executive producer, after five years in television drama.

 Mann made his directorial debut with the TV film The Jericho Mile.
 This was partly shot in Folsom Prison.
 Mann says that influenced the writing of Thief:

-It probably informed my ability to imagine what Frank's life was like, where he was from, and what those 12 or 13 years in prison were like for him..
+It probably informed my ability to imagine what Frank's life was like, where he was from, and what those 12 or 13 years in prison were like for him.
 The idea of creating his character, was to have somebody who has been outside of society.
 An outsider who has been removed from the evolution of everything from technology to the music that people listen to, to how you talk to a girl, to what do you want with your life and how do you go about getting it.
 Everything that's normal development, that we experience, he was excluded from, by design.
 In the design of the character and the engineering of the character, that was the idea.

+Also notable is the scene where Leo disposes of bodies at an auto body shop, placing them in a plating solution in the exact same manner as used in the Charles Bronson movie The Mechanic.